schism-dev/schism/docs/getting-started/post-processing.md

 ## One-way nesting
 `OneWayNestScripts/interpolate_variables7.f90`: The purpose of this script is to generate `elev2D.th.nc`, `SAL_3D.th.nc`, `TEM_3D.th.nc` and/or `uv3D.th.nc` from a large-domain run to be used in a small-domain run.
-This is of limited utility now because `uv3D.th.nc` for the sub-tidal component can be generated using tidal packages such as FES.
+This is of limited utility now because `uv3D.th.nc` for the sub-tidal component can be generated using e.g. HYCOM.

 To prepare for the nesting, first do a 2D barotropic run for a larger or same grid, with only elevation b.c.
 Note that 2D model is inherently more stable than 3D model, and to further enhance stability, make sure you use `indvel=1 (ishapiro=ihorcon=0)`, `thetai=1`, and also use a large Manning’s $n$ (e.g., 0.025 or larger) near the boundary.
 Once this is done